Randal Grichuk Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings (2022)

-- The Brewers pitching staff was third in MLB last season with a collective 9.5 strikeouts per nine innings.
+- The Brewers pitching staff ranked third in MLB last season with a collective 9.5 strikeouts per nine innings.

-- The Brewers' 3.85 team ERA ranked 12th among all MLB pitching staffs.
+- The Brewers' 3.85 team ERA ranked 12th among all league pitching staffs.

-- The Brewers surrendered 190 total home runs last season (1.2 per game) to rank 25th in baseball.
+- The Brewers gave up 190 total home runs last season (1.2 per game) to rank 25th in baseball.

-- Peralta makes the start for the Brewers, his sixth of the season.
-He is 3-2 with a 3.14 ERA and 31 strikeouts in 28 2/3 innings pitched.
+- The Brewers are sending Lauer (3-2) to the mound to make his sixth start of the season.
+He is 3-2 with a 5.19 ERA and 23 strikeouts in 26 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty tossed six innings against the Detroit Tigers, giving up no earned runs while surrendering four hits.
+- The lefty's most recent time out came on Tuesday, April 25 against the Detroit Tigers, when he tossed three innings, surrendering four earned runs while allowing eight hits.

+- In five games this season, the 27-year-old has put up a 5.19 ERA and 8 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.